juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

 <h2>Safe areas & respecting them with constant()</h2>

-Apple introduced 'constant(safe-area-inset-*)' which resolves to the dimensions needed by the user agent or browser to avoid the notch and other safe areas of the phone.
+Apple introduced <code>constant(safe-area-inset-*)</code>, which resolves to the dimensions needed by the user agent or browser to avoid the notch and other safe areas of the phone.

 <pre class="language-markup"><code>.inner-wrap {
   padding:2.5em constant(safe-area-inset-right) 2.5em constant(safe-area-inset-left);
 }</code>
 </pre>

 Our content is now respecting the safe areas defined by the UA.

 <figure>
 	<img src="/assets/iphone-x-horizontal-viewport-fit-cover.jpg" alt="Website Formatting on iPhone X w/ viewport-fit=cover and constant()">